juniperonline/markdown_syntax_test/test_article.md

 What are the differences?

 One of the main differences between them is the syntax.
-Please look at section "Comparing traditional functions to arrow functions" to see a visual representation of that difference.
+Please look at the section "Comparing traditional functions to arrow functions" to see a visual representation of this difference.
+//that->this + minor spelling

 Another main difference is naming.
 We can not name an arrow function, however we can store it in a variable and access it that way.
 Arrow functions are always anonymous.

 [Storing a function in a variable example](https://youtube.com/clip/UgkxUmjy9O1HzRdT7u6ILrAtY2RRPMq4YCDM )

-Second difference is that regular functions may be hoisted - what does that mean?
-That the function can be declared and call it before the actual declaration.
+Second difference is that regular functions can be hoisted - what does that mean?
+It means that the function can be declared and call it before the actual declaration.
 This is not possible with an arrow function, because it doesn't have a name.
 //hoisting example
+//may->can. + it means that

 The third difference is that ```this``` gets handled differently within arrow functions.
-With arrow functions the this keyword always represents the object that defined the arrow function.
-A detailed description of this you can find in the link below.
+With arrow functions the "this" keyword always represents the object that defined the arrow function initially.
+A detailed description of this can be found in the link below.

+//initially, of this you can find -> of this can be found

 [#2.4 'this' behaviour in Arrow Function vs. Regular Functions in JavaScript.](https://youtu.be/ebfXbjY5nhg )

-Last, but not least, is the fact that arrow functions do not have an arguments array, but instead they get bound to arguments of enclosing scope.
+Last, but not least, the fact that arrow functions do not have an arguments array, but instead they get bound to arguments of enclosing scope.

 To recap, let's look at the differences listed in a table.